StackStorm/st2docs/docs/source/development/index.rst

 of your liking.
 For more information about this approach, see :doc:`Installing StackStorm from sources </development/sources>`.

-If you are already running Docker / Docker for Desktop, another option to develop locally is to utilize the available extensions in VSCode to get setup.
+If you are already running Docker / Docker Desktop, another option to develop locally is to utilize the available extensions in VSCode to get setup.
 This works especially well for MacOS users.
 For more information, see :doc:`Setting up VSCode & Docker Development</development/docker_vscode>`